-Please be sure to refer to these new abstract guidelines before preparing and submitting your abstract.
+Please be sure to refer to the abstract guidelines shown below before preparing and submitting your abstract.
 THE DEADLINE TO SUBMIT HAS BEEN EXTENDED TO MONDAY, AUGUST 15, AT 12:00 PM US EASTERN DAYLIGHT.

-Click here for a printable document of these guidelines.
+Click here for a printable copy of the guidelines.

-The 2019 ISONG Congress is an annual scientific nursing genetics and genomics conference, providing a forum for presenting new knowledge and applications in genetics/genomics research, education, clinical practice and policy.
-Submitted abstracts will be evaluated according to three categories: Research, Translation of Research (e.g., to clinical practice or education), and Policy.
+The 2022 ISONG Congress is an annual, scientific nursing genetics and genomics conference, providing a forum for presenting new knowledge and applications in genetics/genomics.

 For all abstracts:

 Abstracts may represent a broad scope of genetic and genomic topics, including molecular, big data, psychosocial, education, clinical, and policy perspectives.
 Please submit your abstract to the most appropriate evaluation category: Research, Application in an educational setting, Application in a clinical setting, or Policy.
 (See NOTE above.)